magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_right-view-the-place-of-coolness.md

 other is love.
 Or you can say that one bank is happiness, the other unhappiness.
 The ‘log’ is this mind.
 As it ‘flows down the river’ it will experience happiness and unhappiness.
-If the mind doesn’t cling to that happiness or unhappiness it will reach the ‘ocean’ of You should see that there is nothing other than happiness and unhappiness arising and disappearing.
+If the mind doesn’t cling to that happiness or unhappiness it will reach the ‘ocean’ of Nibbāna.
+You should see that there is nothing other than happiness and unhappiness arising and disappearing.
 If you don’t ‘run aground’ on these things then you are on the path of a true meditator.

 This is the teaching of the Buddha.
 Happiness, unhappiness, love and hate are simply established in nature according to the constant law of